 - roads servicing high schools

 - bus routes with three or more buses per hour

-'Secondary' routes are gritted after periods of prolonged ice or snow, and only when primary routes are considered safe.
-Secondary routes are:
+We grit 'Secondary' routes after periods of prolonged ice or snow, and only when primary routes are considered safe.

 - roads servicing the hospice

 - roads with less than three buses per hour

 The M62, M56 and M6 motorways are the responsibility of the Highways Agency.

 Sometimes we can't grit the roads, no matter how accurate the forecast is: